Harrow’s Sporting Heroes

 Although born in Watford, renowned footballer and actor, Vinnie Jones, played football for Alliance Premier League side Wealdstone at the age of 19.
-Following a phenomenal football career which included playing for Manchester United and Leeds United, Vinnie went on to become a popular actor in films such as Snatch, X-Men and Mean Machine.
+Following a phenomenal football career which included playing for Wimbledon and Leeds United, Vinnie went on to become a popular actor in films such as Snatch, X-Men and Mean Machine.

 As another year draws to a close, we look forward to seeing more of Harrow’s heroes on the world’s pitches and tracks in the future.

 By Nicci Rae